 Establish a dissemination plan for each type of project result (e.g. standards, know-how).

-Take steps to ensure the financial sustainability of project results.

 Manage the data produced during the project.

 Curate a database with the Scientific Publications produced in relation with the project.

 Define a licensing scheme that guarantees that the software developed in the project remains open source.